On distinct perpendicular bisectors and pinned distances in finite fields: Application to pinned distances

 For a point $\aa \in P$, construct a family of circles $\mathcal C_{\aa}$ which consists of all circles centred at $\aa$ with non-zero radius which contain at least one point from $P$.
 In particular, note that $|\mathcal C_{\aa}|<|\{\|\aa-\bb\|:\bb \in P\}|$.
 Observe that

 The next observation is that for a circle $C$ with non-zero radius centred at $\aa$ and a fixed point $\bb \in C \cap P$, there is only one point which is a distance zero from $\bb$ and lies on the circle $C$, and this point is $\bb$.
-To see this, note that any point with these properties must lie on the intersection of $C$ and the circle with zero radius centred at $\bb$.
-The latter circle is in fact the union of the two isotropic lines which pass through $\bb$.
-It was established in Lemma \ref{circleint} that an isotropic line intersects a circle with zero radius in at most a single point.
-Therefore, the circle centred at $\bb$ with radius zero intersects $C$ only at the point $\bb$ where the two isotropic lines meet.
+Indeed, it can be verified directly that the only choice of $\cc$ satisfying the system of equations